MFA, University of Alberta, Edmonton, Alberta, Canada, 2006.

 BA: Fine Arts and English (High Honours), University of Saskatchewan, Saskatoon, Saskatchewan, Canada, 1996.

-Sky Glabush lives and works in London, Ontario where he teaches studio art at the University of Western Ontario.
-He has had solo shows at the Mackenzie Art Gallery, the Mendel Art Gallery, Arch 2 Gallery (University of Manitoba) and the Art Gallery of Windsor.
-His work is in many public collections among them the Canada Council Art Bank, Museum London, Mackenzie Art Gallery, Mendel Art Gallery, University of Saskatchewan, University of Alberta and the Bank of Montreal.
+Born in 1970 in Alert Bay, British Columbia, Sky Glabush lives and works in London, Ontario, where he teaches studio art at Western University.
+He holds a BFA from the University of Saskatchewan and an MFA from the University of Alberta.
+Recent exhibitions include “Display” at MKG127, "The Painting Project" at Galerie de l'UQUAM, "The Kingdom of Names" at Thames Art Gallery and "The Visible and the Invisible" at the Art Gallery of Windsor.
+Glabush's work is in many public collections including the Canada Council Art Bank, McIntosh Gallery, Museum London, Mackenzie Art Gallery, Mendel Art Gallery, and the Bank of Montreal.

 "Abstraction, metaphor, and the poetic landscape," Otto Donald Rogers.
 Santa Fe: Radius, 2007.